pymgrit/pymgrit/docs/source/applications/heat_equation.rst

 In example_heat_1d.py_, the heat equation in the domain :math:`[0,1]\times[0,2]` is considered with a thermal conductivity of :math:`a = 1`, right-hand-side :math:`b(x,t)=-\sin(\pi x) (\sin(t) - \pi^2 \cos(t))`, homogeneous
 Dirichlet boundary conditions in space, and subject to the initial condition :math:`u(x,0) = \sin(\pi x)`.

+Look at example_heat_1d_bdf2.py_ for using a combination of BDF2 and backward Euler time integration.

 -----------------